ArtexJay/Obsidian-CyberGlow/README.md

 - Deathau (creator of 80's Neon theme) - Basis for my themeand inspiration from this theme
 - Tridiamond (Creator of Obsidianite theme) - Basis for my theme
 - Sailkite on Discord - CSS expert helping me with my weird CSS issues or idea that I have
-- Jdanielmourao (creator of Sanctum theme) - Liked and the line selector in the editor and improved on it to better fit my theme.
+- Jdanielmourao (Creator of Sanctum theme) - Liked and the line selector in the editor and improved on it to better fit my theme.
 - Tomzorz (Creator of Sodalite Theme) - Improved on his transparant headers.
+- Chuck on Discord

 ## Old Preview
-A formerly a mix of TriDiamond's Obsidianite and Deathau's 80s Glow themes for Obsidian.md but has gradually transformed into its own unique, minimalist and clean theme.
+A formerly a mix of TriDiamond's Obsidianite and Deathau's 80s Glow themes for Obsidian.md but has gradually transformed into its own unique, minimalist and clean theme with glow effects and accent color support.
+Many minimalist or clean themes are very monotone and dull/depressing to look at in order to keep you focused.
+However my theme strikes a great balance of colorful, glowy with little to no distractions in the UI and useable with a cursor.